sebgoa/cloudstack-books/en/book.markdown

 The values can also be set at the CloudMonkey prompt.
-The API and secret keys are obtained via the PRODUCT UI or via a raw api call.
+The API and secret keys are obtained via the CloudStack UI or via a raw api call.

     $ cloudmonkey